Cadelabs/ornabook/src/Glossary.md

 An exchange of Raids in which 2 players hit their own Raid and that of the other for 50% damage each.
 This maximizes the amount of common drops per raid summonned.

+#### MM
+The [Mimics Mischief](https://playorna.com/codex/spells/mimics-mischief/) spell, learned by the T5 [Druid](https://playorna.com/codex/classes/87/) class.
+Grants Mag↑↑/Att↑↑ while potentially decreasing other stats or causing debuffs.

 # N
+#### Newsletter
+Teaser about upcoming events and changes that's released to all tier 2 and above [Patreons](#patreon) at the end of each month.

 #### NF / NFS
 [Northern Forge (Studios)](https://northernforge.com/), the studio behind Orna.